 Issue Risk Assessment and CAPA Initiation:

-- The Quality Manager or the designee shall be responsible for completing the risk assessment of the data sources using the Issue Risk Assessment Form RF1093.
+(1) The Quality Manager or the designee shall be responsible for completing the risk assessment of the data sources using the Issue Risk Assessment Form RF1093.
 After the assignment of severity and probability numbers for the issue, review the risk assessment matrix.
-If the combined risk (Severity X Probability) falls within the high risk area, then a new CAPA shall be initiated.
+If the combined risk (Severity X Probability) falls within the high risk area, then a new Corrective and Preventative Action project (CAPA) shall be initiated.
 If the combined risk (Severity X Probability) falls within medium risk area, the Quality Manager may decide to open or not open a new CAPA.
 If the combined risk falls within the low risk area, then no new CAPA will be opened.
 The new CAPA will be opened using CAPA initiation form RF1094.

-- Once the CAPA is initiated, the Quality Manager shall assign the CAPA log number and assign the CAPA owner.
+(2) Once the Corrective and Preventative Action (CAPA) is initiated, the Quality Manager shall assign the CAPA log number and assign the CAPA owner.